Artist (film)

 Artist is a 2013 Indian Malayalam-language drama film written and directed by Shyamaprasad.
-An adaptation of Dreams in Prussian Blue, a paperback novel by Paritosh Uttam, the film is about two fine arts students, both driven by individual ambitions, who decide to live together.
-The film traces the course of their relationship and their progression as artists.
+An adaptation of Dreams in Prussian Blue, a paperback novel by Paritosh Uttam, it tells the story of two fine arts students, driven by individual ambitions, who decide to live together.
+The film traces the course of their relationship and progression as artists.

-The film features Fahadh Faasil playing Michael and Ann Augustine as Gayathri.
-The supporting cast includes Sreeram Ramachandran (of the sitcom Chumma on Amrita TV), Sidhartha Siva, Srinda Ashab (Annayum Rasoolum-fame), Krishnachandran and Vanitha along with a host of newcomers.
+The film features Fahadh Faasil as Michael and Ann Augustine as Gayathri.
+The supporting cast includes Sreeram Ramachandran (of the sitcom Chumma on Amrita TV), Sidhartha Siva, Srinda Ashab (Annayum Rasoolum-fame), Krishnachandran, and Vanitha along with a host of newcomers.